Bruce Kuwabara

-Bruce Bunji Kuwabara, (O.C., B.Arch, OAA, FRAIC, RAIC, AIA, RIBA) is a Canadian architect and a founding partner of the firm KPMB Architects (formed in 1987).
+Bruce Bunji Kuwabara, (OC, B.Arch, OAA, FRAIC, AIA, RIBA) is a Canadian architect and a founding partner of the firm KPMB Architects (formed in 1987).
 He is an invested Officer of the Order of Canada and recipient of the RAIC Gold Medal.
 He is Board Chair of the Canadian Centre for Architecture in Montreal.

 Life

 Born in Hamilton, Ontario in 1949, Bruce Kuwabara studied architecture at the University of Toronto and graduated in 1972.

 Upon graduation, Kuwabara joined the teaching studio of George Baird, an architect and architectural theorist.
 Baird was influential to Kuwabara's interest in ideas of city building and the narrative concept of architecture.
 It was in Baird's studio that Kuwabara also encountered many of the most influential architects of the time, including James Stirling, Arata Isozaki, and Leon Krier.
 Following the apprenticeship with Baird, Kuwabara joined Barton Myers Associates where he was an associate for 12 years.
 Barton Myers, who studied under the leading American architect, Louis Kahn (1901-1974), inspired Kuwabara, and his future partners who were also associates of BMA – Thomas Payne, Marianne McKenna and Shirley Blumberg - to think about the city, and how to integrate strategies of urban infill and consolidation.